Skip to main content

 1612457798827_2.jpg

-"How do we ensure that technology is bridging and not widening the access gap in the global south"
+"How to ensure that technology is bridging and not widening the access gap in the global south"

 Unite 100 000 Women in Tech to Drive Change with Purpose and Impact.

 Do you want to see this session?
-Help increase the sharing count and its visibility.
-Sessions with the most votes will be made available to the general public.
+Help increase the sharing count and the session visibility.
+Sessions with +10 votes will be available to career ticket holders.

 Please note that it might take some time until your share & vote is reflected.